Food Help

 Don’t use the focus population, age group, or payment option filters.
 This will remove most food banks from your search results!

 Visiting a food bank for the first time?
-Here’s what you should know:

 Some food banks are set up like grocery stores, allowing you to choose which items you want.
 At other food banks, you’ll receive a pre-selected box or bag of food.

-You have the right to be treated fairly, regardless of age, race, religion, gender, sexual orientation, national origin, marital status, disability, or citizenship status.
 If you are the target of discrimination, you can ask your food bank how to file a complaint.
-You can also find more information on how to file a formal grievance with the U.S. Department of Agriculture here or by calling 866-632-9992.
+Find more information about how to file a formal grievance with the U.S. Department of Agriculture or by calling 866-632-9992.